mathewbarlow/data_visualization/README.md

 <b> fire_13_june_2025.gif </b>

 Estimate of wild fire smoke on 13 June 2025, based on total column carbon monoxide from the Copernicus Atmosphere Monitoring Service (CAMS), made with ParaView.
-Smoke from fires in eastern Canada has been blown all the way across the North Atlantic.
+In this image, smoke from fires in eastern Canada has been blown all the way across the North Atlantic.

 <img width="400" src="images/fire_13_june_2025.gif">